 Fort Pokaran, popularly known as Balagarh, is an ancient fortress built in the 14th century.
 The monument stands in the middle of the Thar Desert.
-It is historically situated on an old trade route through which spices, salt, and silk were exported to Persia and other countries.
-It is the premier fort belonging to the Chief of the Champawats of the Rathore clan.
+It is historically situated on an old trade route through which spices, salt and silk were exported to Persia and other countries.
+It is the premier fort belonging to the chief of the Champawat of the Rathore clan.
 The glorious past and the history of the fort attract a number of tourists from different parts of India and abroad.

-Travellers can see the beautiful red sandstone palaces, the conventional Jharokhas, and grand towers here.
-At present, Thakur Nagendra Singh Pokaran along with his spouse Thakurani Yashwant Kumari Pokaran have happily opened the gates of the fort for visitors.
-The fort is a splendid example of the Mughal and the Rajput style of architecture.
+Travellers can see the beautiful red sandstone palaces, the conventional jharokhas and grand towers here.
+At present, Thakur Nagendra Singh Pokaran along with his spouse, Thakurani Yashwant Kumari Pokaran, have happily opened the gates of the fort for visitors.
+The fort is a splendid example of the Mughal and the Rajput styles of architecture.

-There is a museum in the fort displaying the royal collection of weapons, clothes, paintings, and handicrafts.
-In addition, there is the Grand Library with a rich collection of classic books about the great Rao Bhadur Rajshree Thakur Chain Singhji Pokaran.
+There is a museum in the fort displaying the royal collection of weapons, clothes, paintings and handicrafts.
+In addition, there is the Grand Library with a rich collection of classic books about the great Rao Bahadur Rajshree Thakur Chain Singh Ji Pokaran.